Oziel351/Oziel351/README.md

 Software Engineer and DevOps Enthusiastic — I don't just build applications, I own them end-to-end: from the API to the pipeline that ships it.

-My work sits at the intersection of **backend development** and **infrastructure engineering**.
-I design systems that are containerized, automated, and built to scale.

----

-##  What I Build

-- **Full-stack apps** with Node.js / NestJS backends and React / Angular frontends
-- **Containerized services** using Docker, deployed with CI/CD pipelines (GitHub Actions, Jenkins)
-- **Cloud infrastructure** on GCP and AWS, managed with Terraform
-- **Automated pipelines** that go from commit to production with zero manual steps

----

 ## Tech Stack

 **Backend:** Node.js · NestJS · MongoDB · PostgreSQL · Supabase